 Either click the 'Book Now' button above and fill in your details, or simply contact us and let us know which tour you're keen to join us on, and we'll send you a deposit invoice to secure your spot, along with the tour information booklet and our Booking Terms and Conditions.

 A 2-hour flight from Perth (not included) will have you touching down in Paraburdoo, a small community in the Pilbara region of Western Australia.
-The photo tour starts with us jumping aboard our private, air-conditioned 24-seater bus (that gives you two seats each!) and heading towards the luxurious 'Karijini Eco Retreat'.
-While it's normally only a 2-hour transit, we know you'll be itching to photograph this dramatic and vibrant landscape, so we'll take our time and make as many stops as you'd like along the way – including a stop in the town of Tom Price where we'll run through a quick photography refresher course and brief you on the program for the tour.
+The photo tour starts with us jumping into our 2x 4WD Land Cruiser Prados and heading towards the luxurious ‘Karijini Eco Retreat'.
+While it's normally only a 2-hour transit, we know you'll be itching to photograph this dramatic and vibrant landscape, so we'll take our time and make as many stops as you'd like along the way.

 We'll arrive at the Karijini Eco Retreat in time for a wonderful lunch chosen from their gourmet, seasonal menu.
 The retreat is ideally located in the depths of the breathtaking Karijini National Park and is the only permanent accommodation within the park.
 We'll be spending the next four nights here in our luxury tents with ensuite bathroom facilities.